If you have a family member who is elderly or has difficulty walking, you may be wondering how they can safely use a walker on the stairs.

 There are several reasons that someone might need to use a walker:

-- To get around while recovering from surgery
+- To get around while recovering from hip surgery or a total knee replacement surgery

 - While healing from an injury